Creative revenue measures needed to solve fiscal slippages – Oppong Nkrumah

-Minister for Information, Kojo Oppong Nkrumah has indicated that as part of the post-COVID-19 economic recovery efforts, the government is considering rolling out creative revenue mobilization measures to fund its projects.
+Minister for Information, Kojo Oppong Nkrumah, has indicated that as part of the post COVID-19 economic recovery efforts, government is considering rolling out creative revenue mobilisation measures to fund its projects.

 “Between 2017 and 2019, we made great gains in our economy as the President outlined in his address to the nation.
 Unfortunately, COVID-19 has dealt a very big blow to the economy.
 One of its devastating effects is that it has gravely hampered growth.
 The consequence is that growth has suffered and our debt situation has gotten worse and COVID is a significant reason.
 The implication is that over the next four years, we have to gradually start what the economists call fiscal consolidation by trying to reduce the debt burden.